 - = (6,000+3,000)/(3,000+700)

 - Accretion/ Dilution is the percentage in EPS after the transaction or before.

 - Accretion/ Dilution

-GAAP vs Pro-Forma Financial Statements
+GAAP vs. Pro-Forma Financial Statements

-- Considering non-recurring expense affect investors view but these expenses are of short-term and for long-term profit earning need to be calculated through Pro-FormaEPS in which these expenses are not considered and help to analyze long-term profit.
-Example: Charges of a merger of a company is one time hence, not consider in Pro-Forma EPS.
+- Considering non-recurring expenses affect investor’s view, but these expenses are of short-term and long-term profit-earning need to be calculated through Pro-Forma EPS in which these expenses are not considered and help to analyze long-term profit.
+Example: Charges of a company’s merger are one-time; hence, they are not considered in Pro-Forma EPS.

-- Some companies do not consider unsold inventories in a statement
+- Some companies do not consider unsold inventories in a statement.

 - These Earnings can be easily manipulated.